 01 of 09

-What is Needlepoint?
+What Is Needlepoint?
 Definition and Brief History Explained

-Needlepoint is both creative as well as therapeutic; it engages both the hands as well as the imagination, causing the body to relax and de-stress with the simple gentle rhythm of thread working through canvas.
+Needlepoint is both creative as well as therapeutic; it engages both the hands as well as the imagination, causing the body to relax and de-stress with the simple gentle rhythm of thread working through the canvas.

 Worked in stitch techniques designed specifically for needlepoint, a project can be made with a graph or chart by counting squares and making stitches from them onto canvas; or by filling in a design that has already been painted on the canvas itself.